-Fourteen units is equivalent to six pints of average strength beer or 10 small glasses of low strength wine.
+Fourteen units is equivalent to 6 pints of average strength beer or 10 small glasses of low-strength wine.

 Regularly exceeding the recommended alcohol limits raises your blood pressure and cholesterol level, increasing your risk of another heart attack.

-Research has found that people who have had heart attacks and continue to binge drink are twice as likely to die of a serious health condition, such as another heart attack or stroke, compared to people who moderate their drinking after having a heart attack.
+Research has found people who have had heart attacks and continue to binge drink are twice as likely to die of a serious health condition, such as another heart attack or stroke, compared with people who moderate their drinking after having a heart attack.

 Contact your GP if you find it difficult to moderate your drinking.
 Counselling services and medications can help you reduce your alcohol intake.